Know when to and when not to share your OTP

 In more advanced scams, deepfake technology is used to impersonate public figures, influencers, or even known contacts.
 Fraudsters use video or audio clips that appear authentic to persuade users to click links, transfer money, or share personal data.
 The realism of deepfakes makes it difficult for users to distinguish real from fake, thereby increasing the success rate of these scams.

 To avoid falling victim, always search for contact numbers on official websites, cross-check information through multiple sources, and remain cautious of unsolicited video or audio messages requesting immediate action.
-Users should also report suspicious numbers and content to appropriate authorities and help spread awareness within their communities.
+Users should also report suspicious numbers and content to the appropriate authorities and help spread awareness within their communities.

 Legal recourse and reporting mechanisms for OTP frauds